data-8/zero-to-data-8/cc-adoption/intro.md

 [Screen Recording](https://drive.google.com/file/d/1flQlOZ6ViM0S7S0k0-ZLFZsFNY5ZXMON/view?usp=drive_link)

-The student starts with:
+Here is a summary of the student workflow depicted in the recording:
 - Log into your Canvas course/course web page.
 - Click on the link for the homework, lab or project
-- Another tab opens, and the notebook they have chosen renders
+- Another tab opens, and the notebook they have chosen renders in Jupyter Notebook
-- The students work through the notebook checking their answers as they go.
+- The student works through the notebook checking their answers as they go.
-- The notebook is finished, the students download the notebook using the "export" cell at the bottom.
+- When finished, the student downloads the notebook using the "export" cell at the bottom.
 - The downloaded files are uploaded to the correct Canvas assignment or where ever you normally have work submitted.

 **Step 7:** Instructor Grading Workflow